hsghori/CS-Notes/data_structures_notes.md

 		- Somewtimes we need to modify th eequivalence relatin as we go, changing the partition
 			- the formerly disjointed sets get combined
 		- Given n equivalence relation over S and two items from S, how can we determine if the elements are equivalent.

-* Bag
+#### Bag
 - Basically a Set (from the java collections framework) but duplicates are allowed.
 	- Order doesn't matter
 	- Size doesn't matter
 	- Operations
 		- create
 		- add
 		- clear
 		- size
 		- isEmpty
 		- remove
 		- list
 		- contains
 - Unlike sets Bags do not have union, intersection, and setDifference methods

-- Partition
+#### Partition
 - a collection of disjoint subsets
 - begins with every element in its own subset
-		- the subsets are then repeatedly joined via a union operator Implementation
+	- the subsets are then repeatedly joined via a union operator
 - Simplify names
 	- let N be the number of items in a structure
 	- then we assume that the names of the items in our structure are {0, N-1}
-		- Example
 - A Structure with a Quick Union Method
 	- to start each item is in it's own set named with its own name
 	- use an array to store names of sets
 		- position i holds the name of the set that contains item i
 	- performing find(x)
 		- return array[x]
 		- takes O(1) time
 			- constant time
 			- very fast
 	- performing union(a, b)
 		- find(a) to learn i, the name of 'a's set
 		- find(b) to learn j, the name of 'b's set
 		- Go through the array and replace all 'j's with 'i's
 		- O(N) time
 - A Structure with a Quick Union Method
 	- Use a tree to represent each set with the root being the name of the set
 		- one "top" element is called the root with related elements branching "below"
 		- elements with no branches are called leaves
 	- each node keps track of it's parent
 	- tree is represented by an array where array[i] gives the parent of item i -array[0] = -1 since root has no parent
 	- performing find(x)
 		- check arrray[x]
 			- if array[x] == -1
 				- return x
 			- else
 				- check array[array[x]]
 			- repeat until we find the root (name) of the set
 		- performing union(a, b)
 			- find(a) to find the root of a
 			- find(b) to find the root of b
 			- set a[b] to b
 				- the b is the parent of a
 		- use union-by-size
 			- set the root value for b to be -size(b).
 				- then search for any negative number instead of -1 when performing find(x)
 			- then always attatch the smaller tree to the larger toree to keep trees small.
 			- then no tree can have depth greater than log(N)
 		- use path compression
 			- when performing find(x) set all nodes between x and the root to point to the root.
 Compresses all paths such that find(x) becomes much faster

 #### Iterators
 - An object that allows us to access each element in a collection in turn.